My Writing

-“PIG WIFE” Is A Must-Read Saga Of Multigenerational Madness (REVIEW) — Macabre Daily
+Pig Wife Is A Must-Read Saga Of Multi Generational Madness [Review]

 Standing at a towering 540 pages, “Pig Wife” is the massive debut graphic novel from animator and writer Abbey Luck.
 Standing in the tradition of “From Hell,” “Persepolis,” and “Watchmen,” Luck’s horrifying and expansive story of family tragedy spans decades of trauma and terror.
 Featuring breathtaking, truly disturbing art from Luck and Ruka Bravo, “Pig Wife” announces the arrival of a powerful new voice in comics and horror.WHAT’S IT ABOUT“Pig Wife” is the story of the Harlow family and their...